typohnebild/numpy-vs-mir/README.md

     }
 ```

-### Differences in the Red-Black Gauss–Seidel Implementation
+### Differences in Gauss–Seidel-Red-Black

 The implementation of the multigrid differs essentially only in syntactical
 matters.
-The main difference is in the used solver, though the Gauss-Seidel
+The main difference is in the used solver, so the Gauss-Seidel
 methods.
 **TODO: More Bla on what is the difference and field slice stuff**